tsegall/fta/README.md

  * multiline - Does the observed set have leading multiline elements
  * logicalType - Does the observed stream, reflect a Semantic Type
  * keyConfidence - The percentage confidence (0-1.0) that the observed stream is a Key field (i.e. unique).
 Note: this field may be set on the Analyzer - and if so FTA attempts no further analysis.
- * cardinalityDetail - Details on the valid set, list of elements and occurence count
+ * cardinalityDetail - Details on the valid set, list of elements and occurrence count
- * outlierDetail - Details on the invalid set, list of elements and occurence count
+ * outlierDetail - Details on the invalid set, list of elements and occurrence count
- * shapesDetail - Details on the shapes set, list of elements and occurence count.
+ * shapesDetail - Details on the shapes set, list of elements and occurrence count.
 This will collapse all numerics to '9', and all alphabetics to 'X'
  * shapesCardinality - The cardinality of the shapes observed
  * structureSignature - A SHA-1 hash that reflects the data stream structure
  * dataSignature - A SHA-1 hash that reflects the data stream contents